This is a static website to provide access to information developed by the NanoRelease Consumer Products and NanoRelease Food Additives projects.

 Listing of publications for NanoRelease Food Additive can be found here

 In 2017 experts of NanoRelease lead an effort with several other consortia activities with similar goals to develop a Technical Report with the intention of capturing current understanding of nanomaterial release from products in commerce.
-An international group of experts was assembled, many hoops jumped through, and the first full draft document is now in review by ISO committees in preparation for the May 2019 ISO TC229 WG3 meeting in Sydney, Australia.
-The ISO project group is PG29 which is co-led by the US TAG and Canada’s SMC to ISO TC229.
+An international group of experts was assembled, many hoops jumped through, and the final report was made available by ISO in 2021. https://www.iso.org/standard/73049.html

-In general terms, the multi-nation/stakeholder/discipline consortium approach of the NanoRelease project was useful in developing broad consensus on the state of the science for measuring what is being emitted from use of nanomaterials in commercial products.
-Extended discussions by leading experts over several years in consideration of methods needs and in development of specific methods was very useful in building trust across stakeholders and in identifying areas of strength and weakness in current risk management capabilities.
+The multi-nation/stakeholder/discipline consortium approach of the NanoRelease projects developed shared understanding of the state of the science for measuring what is being emitted from use of nanomaterials in commercial products.
+Extended discussions of methods needs by leading experts over several years generated trust across stakeholders and identified areas of strength and weakness in current risk management capabilities.

 Through the many workshops, webinars, conference calls, and publications of the project, participants reached general agreement that much of the current research literature regarding hazard of nanomaterials does not appear to be related to what is being emitted from actual uses of nanomaterials.
 The fact that this agreement seems a common assumption among experts in the field now may be a result of the broad impact of the project and discussions across so many groups within it.

-Furthermore, the NanoRelease Consumer Products Steering Committee and participants agreed through actions taken in the project that the first step to bridging the gap between hazard literature and understanding of exposure to nanomaterials is to agree to sampling methods that can be used to determine what materials are released to exposure pathways from uses of nanomaterials.
+Furthermore, the NanoRelease Consumer Products Steering Committee and participants agreed through actions taken in the project that the first step to bridging the gap between hazard literature and understanding of exposure to nanomaterials is to develop standard sampling methods that can be used to determine what materials are released to exposure pathways from uses of nanomaterials.